favonia/cloudflare-ddns/README.markdown

     # Restart the updater after reboot
     user: "1000:1000"
     # Run the updater with a specific user ID and group ID (in that order).
-    # You should change the two numbers based on your setup.
+    # You should change the two numbers based on your need.
+Reusing the same
-    # This is optional but highly recommended; otherwise, you will probably
+    # user ID or group ID across multiple containers could grant one container
-    # run the updater as a superuser (root), which is usually a bad idea.
+    # unexpected access to files in another container.
     read_only: true
     # Make the container filesystem read-only (optional but recommended)
     cap_drop: [all]